 Civil War makes it to the list of best comics ever written because of the great story but also because of the real-life events that you can’t stop but feel while you are reading it.

 Maus is the harrowing story of the author's parents, Vladek Spiegelman and his wife, living in Hitler's Europe, and then his father dealing with Art Spiegelman's questions as he explores this past - all drawn with cats and mice.
 Vividly detailing the unspeakable through the pictorial and diminutive, it blends tragedy and comedy by turns.
 Against a backdrop of history too large to pacify, Art Spiegelman brilliantly meditates upon the guilt, relief and extraordinary sensation of survival - and how the children of survivors are in their own way affected by the trials of their parents.

 “To die, it's easy.
 But you have to struggle for life.”

-A little more than 30 years since the day Art Spiegelman wrote the story of his family’s history through war, death and struggle and it still is (and probably will remain) one of the best-written top rated comics of all time.
-Maus is a Pulitzer-winning graphic memoir that in a very simplistic form depicts the story of how his family survived Nazi-occupied Germany, Auswitch concentration camp and their struggles of starting anew in America.
-Jews as mice and Nazis as cats it makes it sound so simple yet so enormously powerful.
+A little more than 30 years since the day Art Spiegelman wrote the story of his family’s history through war, death, and struggle and it still is (and probably will remain) one of the best-written, top-rated comics of all time.
+Maus is a Pulitzer-winning graphic memoir that in a very simplistic form depicts the story of how his family survived Nazi-occupied Germany, Auswitch concentration camp, and their struggles of starting anew in America.
+Jews as mice and Nazis as cats make it sound so simple yet so enormously powerful.
 Maus is a story that everyone should read.